 Dear Family & Friends,

-With donor support and the perseverance of the CFF, there are now drugs that target the underlying cause of CF, and clinical trials indicate that, by 2020, 90% of people with CF could have approved, highly effective treatments.
+Because of support from donors like you, more than half of the individuals with CF can now benefit from disease-modifying therapies and that number continues to rise.
+With the recent approval of the drug, Symdeko, there are now three drugs that target the underlying cause of CF, and clinical trials of next generation therapies indicate that, by 2020, about 90 percent of people with CF could have approved, highly effective treatments.
 That is simply incredible and all because of people like YOU!

 Please let us remind you of some facts of cystic fibrosis: (These are just a few)

-The CFF has had a vital impact on all those living with CF, and now includes those who have had lung transplants.
-They have continued their commitment towards research to better understand rejection and improve the lives of cf patients who are post-transplant.
+The impact the CFF has had on all those living with CF has been and continues to be vital, including those who have had lung transplants.
+The CFF also continues its commitment towards research to better understand and improve lung transplantation for people with CF.

-The Annual Great Strides Walk is the CFF's largest and most successful national fundraising event.
-Please join us in helping to raise funds for the 2019 Southern Tier Great Strides Walk which will take place on Saturday, June 8, at 11:00 a.m. at the Steuben Trust Company in Hornell.
+Great Strides is the CFF's largest and most successful national fundraising event.
+Please join us in helping to raise funds and participate in the 2019 Southern Tier Great Strides Walk on Saturday, June 8, at 11:00 a.m. at the Steuben Trust Company in Hornell.

-If you are unable to walk or raise funds, we implore you to consider sponsoring Argentieri’s Avengers.
-You may also create your own team, set a goal, and solicit gifts to support your team; it is extremely easy and a great way to raise additional funds.
+If you are unable to walk, we implore you to consider sponsoring Argentieri’s Avengers.
+You may also create your own team and solicit gifts to support your team; it is extremely easy and a great way to raise additional funds.
 Making a donation is easy and secure!
-You may donate online at ARGENTIERI’S AVENGERS (http://fightcf.cff.org/goto/ArgentierisAvengers), or if you prefer, you may send a contribution to the attention of “Argentieri’s Avengers” at 1615 Heather Heights, Hornell, NY 14843 (checks may be made payable to CFF).
-Your gift has and will continue to help add tomorrows to the lives of Alexandra & Carley and all those living with CF. Remember, your gift is 100-percent tax deductible, and don't forget matching gifts for those of you whose company participates in this program.
+You may donate online at ARGENTIERI’S AVENGERS (above), or if you prefer, you may send a contribution to the attention of “Argentieri’s Avengers” at 1615 Heather Heights, Hornell, NY 14843 (checks may be made payable to CFF).
+Your gift has and will continue to help add tomorrows to the lives of those living with CF. Remember, your gift is 100-percent tax deductible, and don't forget matching gifts for those of you whose company participates in this program.